What time is The Falcon and the Winter Soldier released on Disney Plus?

 When is The Falcon and the Winter Soldier episode 1 released on Disney Plus?

-The Falcon and the Winter Soldier episode 1 will land on Disney Plus on Friday, March 19, at midnight PT/3AM ET/7AM GMT.
+The Falcon and the Winter Soldier episode 1 will land on Disney Plus on Friday, March 19, at midnight PDT/3AM EDT/7AM GMT.
 New episodes will arrive on the streamer every Friday at the same time too.

 UK viewers should be aware that The Falcon and the Winter Soldier's first two episodes will be available to watch an hour earlier than normal.
 That's because US Daylight Savings has already come into effect, whereas the UK's version hasn't yet.
 The hour will go forward in the UK on Sunday, March 28.
 After that time, the UK will be eight hours behind the US' Pacific time zone.
 When it does, The Falcon and the Winter Soldier episodes will air from 8AM.